monkeylord/awesome-bitcoin-sv/README.md

 - [bottle](https://github.com/interplanaria/bottle) - A bitcoin browser.
 - [BSV Editor](http://www.bowmain.co.uk/BSV/index.html) - A Bitcoin script compiler/debugger with GUI.
 - [planter](https://github.com/MerlinB/planter) - A library for fetching and creating Metanet nodes on the Bitcoin SV blockchain.
+- [BoostPow](https://boostpow.com/) - Boost is a signaling method that associates content with spent energy.
+- [MetaStore](https://metastore.app) - Economically incentivized to be the richest & most up-to-date app store on the blockchain.

 <a name="infrastructure" />